 Bayamón, Puerto Rico, 1984

-Santos earned an MA in Museum Studies from Caribbean University, Puerto Rico (2012); a BFA in Painting and Art History from the University of Puerto Rico (2007); Art History certification from Instituto Ortega y Gasset, Toledo, Spain (2006); and she is currently attending an MFA at Maryland Institute College or Art, Baltimore, United States (2019).
+Santos-Negrón earned an MFA in Studio Art from Maryland Institute College or Art, Baltimore, United States (2019); an MA in Museum Studies from Caribbean University, Puerto Rico (2012); a BFA in Painting and Art History from the University of Puerto Rico (2007); Art History studies from Fundación Ortega y Gasset, Toledo, Spain (2006).

-Santos received art awards from the Department of Education, the Department of Health, the Office of Youth Affairs, Cooperativa de Seguros Múltiples de Puerto Rico, and Pfizer Pharmaceutical Companies.
-In 2016, the Maryland Institute College of Art awarded her a merit scholarship for graduate studies.
+Her work has been exhibited in Baltimore, Cincinnati, Miami, New Jersey, New York, London, México, and Puerto Rico.
+She has participated in residency and research programs such as St. Mary’s Artist House Residency in Maryland (2018) and the Herbarium of the University of Puerto Rico in San Juan (2013 & 2014).
+She has developed a self-residency called Residencia del Río, an ongoing research project in El Paseo del Río Bayamón, Puerto Rico.
+She has received art awards from the Department of Education, the Department of Health, the Office of Youth Affairs, Cooperativa de Seguros Múltiples de Puerto Rico, and Pfizer Pharmaceutical Companies.
+In 2016, Maryland Institute College of Art awarded her a merit scholarship for graduate studies.

 She has worked as a visual arts professor, independent curator for special projects and is currently the director of the Museo de Arte de Bayamón in Puerto Rico.